junit-team/junit5/Prototype.md

 # JUnit Lambda Prototype

-The goal of the prototype phase is to come up with some working code that will entice people to give us feedback on APIs and SPIs.
-At the current stage we *DO NOT COLLECT FEEDBACK ABOUT THE IMPLEMENTATION* because it's in large parts neither polished, nor thoroughly tested, nor stable.
+The goal of the prototype phase is to come up with some working code that will entice people to give us feedback on **APIs and public interfaces** as described in the sections below.
+At the current stage we **DO NOT COLLECT FEEDBACK ABOUT THE IMPLEMENTATION** because it's in large parts neither polished, nor thoroughly tested, nor stable.

 We're also not accepting any pull requests.
 This has two reasons: